xyngular/py-xcon/Readme.md

 ### Disable Cache + Non-Environmental Providers

-If you set `CONFIG_ENV_ONLY` as an actual environmental variable, it will disable all providers and the cache too.
+If you set `XCONF_ENV_ONLY_PROVIDER` as an actual environmental variable, it will disable all providers and the cache too.
 It needs to be in `os.environ`, so a real environmental variable.

-- CONFIG_ENV_ONLY: If 'true', by default Config will only use env-variables.
+- XCONF_ENV_ONLY_PROVIDER: If 'true', by default Config will only use env-variables.
-    - If something has specifically set providers, the won't be used while CONFIG_ENV_ONLY is on.
+    - If something has specifically set providers, the won't be used while XCONF_ENV_ONLY_PROVIDER is on.
-    - Cache is also explicitly disabled when CONFIG_ENV_ONLY is on, no mater how Config is setup.
+    - Cache is also explicitly disabled when XCONF_ENV_ONLY_PROVIDER is on, no mater how Config is setup.

 As a developer, it's nice sometimes to just 'disable' Config, where it only looks at environmental variables (along any normal overrides/defaults set into it, as it normally would).

-The objective with this CONFIG_ENV_ONLY is to disable external lookup of any configuration variables.
+The objective with this XCONF_ENV_ONLY_PROVIDER is to disable external lookup of any configuration variables.
 Only rely on what is inside the code/process.

 This can help with debugging, to see if a problem is due to a coding issue or if it's